minoue/rush/README.md

 ## Installation and setup

-1. Download zip file and extract it.
-Rename "rush-master" folder to "rush".
+1. Download [zip](https://github.com/minoue/rush/zipball/master) file and extract it.
+Rename the folder to "rush".
 2. Move the "rush" folder to your maya script directory.
 3. Move the 'Rush.py' in the the folder to your maya plug-ins directory.
 4. Activate Rush.py in the plugin manager.